-- Travel by Carpooling, Ridesharing, or Mass Transit options to reduce the amount of vehicles on the road
+Other ways to reduce the number of vehicles on the road include:

-- Have a healthier commute with Walking or Biking
+- Have a healthier commute by walking or biking to your destination.

 How we operate our vehicles can help reduce pollution.
 Here are some ideas:

 - Do not idle your vehicle.
 Turn off your engine if you expect to be stopped for long periods of time (except in traffic).
 Consider not using drive-through windows, instead park and walk inside.